SinghalNaina/Two_stage_opamp/README.md

-A two stage opamp design, intended to tapeout with efabless using SKY130A technology.
+A two stage opamp design using sky130A PDK.